VIRTUALGOD325/Project_208-212/README.md

 # Project_208-212
 Music Sharing App

-Contains all 5 stages used to send and play music songs.
-(On LAN) This is the next app after Tambola Game.
+Contains all 5 stages used to send and play music songs (On LAN).
+This is the next app after Tambola Game.